-In case you haven’t noticed, TV’s have gotten absolutely freaking massive in the past year, and if you’re going to have any hope of lugging that 4K 84-inch behemoth to the checkstand, you’ll need some mechanical assistance.
+In case you haven’t noticed, TV’s have gotten absolutely freaking massive in the past few years, and if you’re going to have any hope of lugging that massive 84-inch quantum dot OLED to the checkstand, you’ll need some mechanical assistance.
 This badboy was designed by Lockheed Martin to transfer loads through the exoskeleton to the ground in standing or kneeling positions, and allows operators to wield heavy objects as if they were weightless.
 This way, while others struggle in vain to move a cart through the throngs of crazed shoppers, you can just sprint straight to the TV section and toss that giant new OLED over your shoulder like it’s nothing.

-It’s you against a herd of wild animals on Black Friday, so equip yourself with something designed for controlling herds of wild animals.
-Electric cattle prods are cheap, effective, and have a longer reach than your average tazer, so if you bring one along, you’ll be able to keep the frenzied masses at a safe distance as you make your way out the door with your hard-won bounty.
+It’s you against a herd of wild animals on Black Friday, so you should definitely equip yourself with something designed for controlling herds of wild animals.
+Electric cattle prods are cheap, effective, and have a longer reach than your average taser; so if you bring one along, you’ll be able to keep the frenzied masses at a safe distance as you make your way out the door with your hard-won bounty.
 If somebody gets too close, that’s when you bust out the bear mace.
 You do plan on bringing a couple cans of bear mace, right?
 We feel like that should go without saying here.

 .40 Caliber Blow Gun ($10)

 Few things match the anxious frustration of seeing the perfect Black Friday deal fly off the shelf before you can navigate the torrent of humanity between you and it.
-Don’t let that mom walk off with the last Wii U while you’re still 30 yards out; with this blow gun from Cabela’s, you can drop her in her tracks and buy just enough time close the gap.
-Once you’re face to face, it’s a fair fight — unless you’ve poisoned your darts with something, which we would never recommend.
+Don’t let that smug suburban soccer mom walk off with the last Nintendo Switch while you’re still 30 yards out; with this blow gun from Cabela’s, you can drop her in her tracks and buy just enough time close the gap.
+Once you’re face to face, it’s a fair fight — unless you’ve poisoned your darts with something, which we would never recommend … publicly.

 Stink Bombs ($8)